idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 ### What do you do when a team completely disagrees with the founder/VP on the direction of a product?

+Step 1: Believe and deeply understand it.
+Either I believe in it, or I deeply understand the decision and have disagreed and commited.
+As part of commiting, I'm all in, and will share that.

+Step 2: Listen to the team.
+The team has concerns, hopefully I can predict the, ahead of time and be prepared for the easy ones, then truely listen to new concerns, and address them.

+Step 3: Focus on the win/win, and talk through a ripchord.

 ### What is your ideal culture?

 ### How do you make a good culture?